tshanedc/bikesharing_finalproject/README.md

 ![image](Image/prophet_weekly_trend.png)

 ## RECOMMENDATIONS FOR FUTURE ANALYSIS
-The data crossed and visualized confirmed our hypothesis of predictability of the service and the rider's behavior.

-Plenty of hypothesis and assumptions were established for the riders and the service.
-However all those ideas that we thought to be rational (or were thought to have a corelation) turned out to be flawed after the analysis.
+Exploring and visualizing the data confirmed our hypothesis *** that overall bike usage will continue to grow and that there are many ways to incentivize casual riders to convert to become a bike sharing member  ***.

-Users of the bike sharing service behave exactly the way the service would expect them to behave.
-They behave rationaly depending on the conditions of their surrounding.
-Member riders ride more during weekdays than weekends, casual members explore more the 'point of interest' areas than the member riders, riders, in general, ride less during winter than summer and COVID pandemic brought a valley in the usage graphs.
+The analysis confirms that member riders initiate trips more during weekdays than weekends, casual members explore more the 'point of interest' areas than the member riders.
+Riders, in general, ride less during winter than summer.

+A hypothesis that corelating annual growth of memberships by station location could reasonably predict future stations based on locations with features such as nearby shopping, schools, restaurants and entertainment.
+Availability of way to locate this data from geolocation information from Google Maps and incorporate this option was difficult to explore for lack of time in this project, but could prove significant in the future.

-The predictability enclosed in the data makes it easier for the decision makers of the service to make solid decisions.
+The predictability seen in the data makes it easier for the bike sharing service investors and stakeholders to make solid decisions to maintain and grow the current market.

-Considering the pandemic scneario, an opportunity area for the service maximization could be:

-- Explore the establishment of a contingency plan where some resources can be saved, for example:
+Considering a future pandemic scenario, from the evidence seen in the analyis of rider behavior during COVID19, investors and stakeholders can explore the establishment of a contingency plan where some resources can be saved:

-- Explore the adjustment of membership costs in order to expand enrollment,
+- Explore the adjustment of membership costs in order to expand enrollment;
-- Explore the reduction of bike stations to ensure that (1) there is more bike availability in those most used at the moment, (2) the less used bike stations are temporarily suspended to decrease maintenance costs.
+- Explore the reduction of bike stations to ensure that: (1) there is more bike availability in those most used at the moment, (2) the less used bike stations are temporarily suspended to decrease maintenance costs.